-Ovidiu Marinescu, one of the outstanding musicians of his native Romania, is active as a cellist, conductor, composer, and educator.
-He has performed at Carnegie Hall, Weill Hall, Merkin Hall (New York), the Great Hall of the Moscow Conservatory, Holywell Room in Oxford, Oriental Art Center in Shanghai, and many other prestigious places.
-A frequent soloist, he has appeared with the New York Chamber Symphony, the National Radio Orchestra of Romania, Moscow Chamber Orchestra, Helena and Newark Symphonies, Southeastern Pennsylvania Symphony Orchestra, Cleveland Philharmonic, Limeira Symphony in Brazil, Orquesta de Extremadura in Spain, and most of the orchestras in Romania.
-Recent performances include appearances with the Great Falls, Portsmouth and Immaculata Symphonies, Craiova Philharmonic in Romania, Millersville Orchestra, Vanderbilt Orchestra, Independence Sinfonia, a 2-week tour of China and yearly recitals at Weill Hall at Carnegie Hall.
-Last year he was a member of the jury and guest professor for the 1st edition of the “Greenhouse Foundation Awards and Festival” in Seoul, Korea and composer-in-residence for the International Chamber Music Festival in Guatemala City.
+Ovidiu Marinescu is internationally recognized as a cellist, composer, conductor, and educator.
+He has performed at Carnegie Hall, Weill Hall, Merkin Hall (New York), the Great Hall of the Moscow Conservatory, Holywell Room in Oxford, Oriental Art Center in Shanghai, and has appeared as soloist with the New York Chamber Symphony, the National Radio Orchestra of Romania, Moscow Chamber Orchestra, Helena, Great Falls, Portsmouth, and Newark Symphonies, Southeastern Pennsylvania Symphony Orchestra, Cleveland Philharmonic, Limeira Symphony in Brazil, Orquesta de Extremadura in Spain, and most of the professional orchestras in his native Romania.

-Marinescu’s online concerts in the series Moto Virtuo to benefit the “The New Music Solidarity Fund” for musicians affected by Covid-19 have attracted thousands of views and critical acclaim.
-Moto Virtuo is an extension of Marinescu’s ongoing MOTO series, developed with Parma Recordings, which has been praised as “bold and expressive” (Gramophone Magazine) and “tight, musical, technically virtuosic” (The Whole Note).
+Marinescu’s ongoing MOTO series, developed with Parma Recordings, has been praised as “bold and expressive” (Gramophone Magazine) and “tight, musical, technically virtuosic” (The Whole Note).
 Since its launch in 2012, the MOTO series has premiered works by nearly three dozen composers in both recordings and performance at Carnegie Hall.

 Marinescu has more than 15 album releases for Parma Recordings and Cambria as a cellist, conductor, or chamber musician, and several recordings released independently.
-His first recording “Fiesta Latina” was followed by a recording of the complete Miaskovsky cello works with the Russian Philharmonic Orchestra and pianist Kenneth Boulton released by Cambria.
-His recording of the Bach Cello Suites, released by Navona Records, has received international critical acclaim.
 The recording of the Arthur Gottschalk Sonata for Cello and Piano has received the Gold Medal at the Global Music Awards for 2014 and the recording of “The Sea Knows” by Michael Kurek made its debut as no. 1 on the Classical Billboard list in July 2017.
-Upcoming projects include the recording for 8 new cello concerti with London Symphony.
+Upcoming projects for 2022 include the recording for 8 new cello concerti with London Symphony.